JuLieAlgebra/astronomy_data_analysis/README.md

 *	astropy
 *	numpy
 *	scipy
+*   scikit-learn
 *	matplotlib
 *	os
 *	time

 For easy install of all necessary libraries:
-`pip install astropy numpy scipy matplotlib`
+`pip install astropy numpy scipy matplotlib scikit-learn`

 ##  Data, Catalogs, and Background Info <a name="paragraph1"></a>
 *	Full superCOSMOS catalog data can be found [here](http://ssa.roe.ac.uk/allSky) under the Downloads heading in the first .gz file.